Places to Visit in Scotland in Winter

 Address: Castle St, Glasgow, G4 0UZ

 The Glasgow Necropolis is one of the few outdoor locations included in this article, but I’ve added it here because one of the best times to visit it is in the winter when the light is fading and there’s a chill in the air.
+This big, or should I say enormous, burial site is the final resting place for over 50,000 of the city’s residents, and some of the most important people in Scotland’s history have their final resting place in this fascinating city of the dead.

-A walk through the Necropolis will reveal monuments to Scotland’s most prominent historical figures including architect Charles Rennie Mackintosh, preacher John Knox, and writer William Miller who was responsible for the children’s nursery rhyme Wee Willie Winkie.
+A walk through the Necropolis will reveal monuments to Scotland’s most prominent historical figures, including architect Charles Rennie Mackintosh, preacher John Knox, and writer William Miller who penned the children’s nursery rhyme Wee Willie Winkie.
+It might seem like a strange place to visit, but Glasgow’s Necropolis is definitely worth visiting on a crisp winter’s day.

 The Riverside Museum of Transport